Francis Stuart: Literary career

 The first of these lines is accepted as referring to Gonne and the second to Stuart (Elborn 1990).

 Stuart and Gonne had three children, a daughter Dolores who died three months old, a son Ian and a daughter Katherine.
-Ian Stuart went on to become an artist and was married for a time to the sculptor Imogen Stuart and later to the Berlin-trained artist and jewellery designer Anna Stuart [7] whom he first met in 1970.
-They gave Stuart three grandchildren; food entrepreneur Laragh, photographer Suki and sculptress Sophia.
+Ian Stuart went on to become an artist and was married for a time to the sculptor Imogen Stuart and later to the Berlin-trained artist and jewellery designer Anna Stuart whom he first met in 1970.
+They gave Stuart three grandchildren; food entrepreneur Laragh, photographer Suki and sculptor Sophia.

 Stuart's time with Gonne may not have been an entirely happy time; from the accounts given in his apparently autobiographical novels, both he and his wife struggled with personal demons, and their internal anguish poisoned their marriage.
 In her letters to close friend William Butler Yeats, Iseult Gonne's mother Maud Gonne characterizes Francis Stuart as being emotionally, financially, and physically abusive towards Iseult: "Stuart's conduct towards Iseult is shocking.
 While they were staying with me in Dublin he struck her & one day knocked her down.
-He threw her out of her own room with such violence that she fell on the landing half dressed at the feet of Claud Chevasse who was staying in the house at the time."
-Another time, neighbors reported seeing a fire in the couple's house: "They found Iseult in her dressing gown outside.
+He threw her out of her own room with such violence that she fell on the landing half-dressed at the feet of Claud Chevasse who was staying in the house at the time."
+Another time, neighbours reported seeing a fire in the couple's house: "They found Iseult in her dressing gown outside.
 Stuart had locked himself in her room from where the flames were coming.
 They could see him pouring petroleum.
-Finally he opened the door -- he had been burning Iseult's clothes to punish her!
+Finally, he opened the door -- he had been burning Iseult's clothes to punish her!
 Frequently he locked her up without food."